On the behavior of Kodaira dimension under smooth morphisms: Introduction

 For technical reasons, the case where $\kappa(Y) = -\infty$ and $Y$ is not uniruled is missing; note however that a well-known conjecture in birational geometry, called the \emph{non-vanishing conjecture}, predicts that $\kappa (Y) = -\infty$ is in fact equivalent to $Y$ being uniruled.
 Thus up to this prediction, our theorem implies the additivity of the Kodaira dimension for any smooth algebraic fiber space with fibers of this type.
 Unlike the other results in this paper, besides hyperbolicity-type techniques, \theoremref{thm:fibersGT} also relies on the existence and properties of moduli spaces of varieties of general type.
+We also observe that essentially the same proof works even when $X$ and $Y$ are only assumed to be quasi-projective, with the base of log Kodaira dimension $\kappa (Y) \ge 0$; see Theorem \ref{thm:fibersGT-quasiproj}.\footnote{Note that since this paper was written, Campana \cite{Campana} has extended this result to morphisms whose fibers have semiample canonical bundle, with no conditions on the base.}

 We also prove a more general result that depends on the following conjecture of Campana-Peternell \cite[Conj.~2.4]{CP}, which can be seen as a generalization of the non-vanishing conjecture:

 \begin{conjecture*}[Campana-Peternell] Let $Y$ be a smooth projective variety, and assume that $K_Y \sim_{\QQ} A + B$, where $A$ and $B$ are $\QQ$-divisors such that $A$ is effective and $B$ is pseudo-effective.
 Then $\kappa (Y) \ge \kappa (A)$. \end{conjecture*}